 HR teams often end up building this pipeline with Workato, Zapier, or custom Lambda functions.
 The issue is never any individual step - it's that nobody owns the failure modes.
 A job stalls because Greenhouse rate-limited an API call, and a new hire shows up on day one with no signed offer.
 Recruitment manager calls Legal.
 Legal calls IT.
 IT calls vendor support.

-Baton's model collapses that visibility problem: every trigger is a row in the Action log with a persistent Webhook ID, Action ID, and Maestro Instance ID.
+Baton's model collapses that visibility problem: every trigger is a row in the Relay log with a persistent Webhook ID, Relay ID, and Maestro Instance ID.
 Failures surface in the Notifications Inbox and route to Slack.
 If your Greenhouse webhook never fires a Docusign workflow, you see it in red in the Flow Builder.